publiccodenet/projects/README.md

-# Foundation For Public Code Jekyll Theme Starter Kit
+# Projects site

-Contentless website to be used with the Foundation For Public Code Jekyll theme and GitHub pages.
+Website to inform about the projects done by the Foundation For Public Code.

 This site builds with [Jekyll](http://jekyllrb.com/), as is the default of [GitHub pages](https://pages.github.com/) and uses the [Foundation For Public Code Jekyll Theme](https://github.com/publiccodenet/jekyll-theme).